vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 where $L_{u}(N)$ is the recommendation list up to the N-th element and $TS_{u}^{+}$ is the set of relevant test items for $u$.
 Precision measures the system's ability to reject any non-relevant documents in the retrieved set.

-In the following plot we can see how much increase in precision we can obtain with more epochs.
-Be aware that training with many epochs beyond necessary would not be the best option, because you may fit well training data but you may lose generalization capacity on test test.
-To find the optimal number of epochs you have to use a validation set and check for each epoch the loss on the that set.
-When loss on validation set begin to increase, you can stop the training at that epoch.
+In the following plot, we can see how much increase in precision we can obtain with more epochs.
+Be aware that training with many epochs beyond necessary would not be the best option because you may fit great training data, but you may lose generalization capacity on the test set.
+To find the optimal number of epochs you have to use a validation set and check for each epoch the loss on that set.
+When loss on validation set begins to increase, you can stop the training at that epoch.

 ![Plot](/assets/2018-01-03/tfautorec.png)

-To evaluate the recommendation I suggest to use an open source library called [RankSys](https://github.com/RankSys/RankSys), written in Java, it's really fast and it implements many ranking metrics.
+To evaluate the recommendation I suggest to use an open source library called [RankSys](https://github.com/RankSys/RankSys), written in Java, it's really fast, and it implements many ranking metrics.

 ## Conclusion

 You are now able to build a recommender system with the same performances of other Collaborative Filtering algorithms such as Matrix Factorization.

 You can play with network settings such as hidden layers' dimension as see how system's performances change.
 Generally, their dimension depends on the complexity of the function you want to approximate.
-If your hidden layers are too big, you may experience overfitting and your model will lose the capacity to generalize well on test set.
+If your hidden layers are too big, you may experience overfitting and your model will lose the capacity to generalize well on the test set.
 On the contrary, if they are too small, the neural network would not have enough parameters to fit well the data.
-You may also want to improve performances trying some regularization techniques like dropout.
+You may also want to improve performances trying some regularization techniques like the dropout.

 ## Code